GoogleCloudPlatform/python-docs-samples/trace/cloud-trace-demo-app/README.md

 #### Send Requests to See Generated Traces

 10. Run setup.sh to apply the YAML files.
 Note this file configures the default image we provide.
-    If you are using your own image, please go and change the image string in the YAML file and templates.
+    If you are using your own image, please change the variable in the [YAML](./app/demo-service-a.yaml) file and in the templates[B](./app/demo-service-b.yaml.template)[C](./app/demo-service-c.yaml.template).
     `./setup.sh`
 11. Send request to the last service:
     `curl $(kubectl get svc cloud-trace-demo-a -ojsonpath='{.status.loadBalancer.ingress[0].ip}')`
 12. Visit [Trace List](https://pantheon.corp.google.com/traces/list) to check traces generated
 13. Clean up GKE cluster/pods/services
-    `gcloud container clusters delete ${CLUSTER-NAME}`
+    `gcloud container clusters delete demo`